tamari92/kf2-tournament/guidelines.md

 4th Seed VS 5th Seed
 ```

-Each team then plays **two games** on a **single map**, determined through a series of [Map Bans](#331c---quarterfinals).
+Each team then plays **two games** on a **single map**, determined through a series of [Map Bans](#331c-one-map-to-play).
 Each game to be played has a unique set of Objectives and Bosses, referred to herein as a "scenario".
 Though scenarios each have unique Objectives and Bosses, the [CD Parameters](#82---cd-parameters) remain the same for all scenarios played on a given map.

 A team's total score for the round is the cumulative score across all scenarios to be played.
-The team with the highest total score across all scenarios wins the round and advances to the **Semifinals**.
-The two losing teams are dropped into the **Bronze Finals** sub bracket to play for 5th and 6th place.
+The team with the highest total score across all scenarios wins the round and advances to the **Winners Semifinals**.
+The two losing teams are dropped into the **Losers Bracket** sub bracket and receive a **1 week bye** while they await their opponents, the losers of the **Winners Semifinals**.

-#### 3.2.2b - Semifinals
+#### 3.2.2b - Winners Semifinals
-The two teams that advance from the **Quarterfinals** are paired against the **1st** and **2nd** seeds.
+The two teams that advance from the **Winners Quarterfinals** are paired against the **1st** and **2nd** seeds.

-In this round, teams again play **two games**, however **each game takes place on a different map**, determined through a series of [Map Bans](#331d---semifinals--bronze-finals--silver-finals).

-Each map to be played has its own unique set of Objectives, Bosses, and CD Parameters.
+As in the **Winners Quarterfinals**, a single map is played for two scenarios.
+The map to be played is chosen through a series of [Map Bans](#331c-one-map-to-play).

 A team's total score for the round is the cumulative score across all games to be played.
-The team with the highest total score wins the round and advances to the **Grand Finals**.
-The two losing teams are dropped into the **Silver Finals** sub bracket to play for 3rd and 4th place.
+The team with the highest total score wins the round and advances to the **Winners Semifinals**.
+The two losing teams are dropped into the **Losers Quarterfinals**.

-#### 3.2.2c - Bronze Finals
+#### 3.2.2c - Winners Finals
+The **Winners Finals** pits the two teams that advanced from the **Winners Semifinals** against one another.

+In this round, **two maps** are played instead of a single map (with multiple scenarios).
+The maps to be played are chosen through a series of [Map Bans](#331d-two-maps-to-play).

+The winner of this round advances to the **Grand Finals**, where they await the winner of the **Losers Finals**.
+The losing team is dropped into the **Losers Finals**.

+#### 3.2.2d - Losers Quarterfinals
-The two teams that lost in the **Quarterfinals** are paired against one another in the **Bronze Finals**.
+The four teams (total) that lost in the **Winners Quarterfinals** and **Winners Semifinals** are paired against one another in the **Losers Quarterfinals**.

+In this round, a single map is played for two scenarios.
+The map to be played is chosen through a series of [Map Bans](#331c-one-map-to-play).

+- The losing team that obtains the highest score this round is eliminated from the tournament in **5th Place**.
+- The losing team that obtains the lowest score this round is eliminated from the tournament in **6th Place**.

+#### 3.2.2e - Losers Semifinals
+The two teams that advance from the **Losers Quarterfinals** are paired against one another.

+In this round, a single map is played for two scenarios.
+The map to be played is chosen through a series of [Map Bans](#331c-one-map-to-play).

+The losing team is eliminated from the tournament in **4th Place**.

+#### 3.2.2f - Losers Finals
+The **Losers Finals** pits the team that advanced from the **Losers Semifinals** against the loser of the **Winners Finals**.

+In this round, a single map is played for two scenarios.
+The map to be played is chosen through a series of [Map Bans](#331c-one-map-to-play).

+The winner of this round advances to the **Grand Finals**, where they are awaited by the winner of the **Winners Finals**.
+The losing team is eliminated from the tournament in **3rd Place**.

+#### 3.2.2g - Grand Finals
+The final match of the tournament is held between the two teams that advanced from the **Winners Finals** and **Losers Finals**.

-Like before, each team plays **two games** on **two separate maps**, determined through a series of [Map Bans](#331d---semifinals--bronze-finals--silver-finals).
+Similarly to the **Winners Finals**, each team plays **two games** on **two separate maps**, determined through a series of [Map Bans](#331e---grand-finals).
 A team's total score for the round is the cumulative score across all games to be played.
-The team with the highest total score wins the round.

-- The winner finishes the tournament in **5th place**.
-- The loser finishes the tournament in **6th place**.

-#### 3.2.2d - Silver Finals
-The two teams that lost in the **Semifinals** are paired against one another in the **Silver Finals**.

-Like before, each team plays **two games** on **two separate maps**, determined through a series of [Map Bans](#331d---semifinals--bronze-finals--silver-finals).
-A team's total score for the round is the cumulative score across all games to be played.
-The team with the highest total score wins the round.

-- The winner finishes the tournament in **3rd place**.
+- The winner of this round is the **tournament champion (1st Place)**.
-- The loser finishes the tournament in **4th place**.
+- The losing team is eliminated from the tournament in **2nd Place**.

-#### 3.2.2e - Grand Finals
-The final match of the tournament is held between the two teams that advanced from the **Semifinals**.
+To win the tournament, the team that advanced from the **Winners Finals** only needs to win a single two-game series.

-Like before, each team plays **two games** on **two separate maps**, determined through a series of [Map Bans](#331e---grand-finals).
-A team's total score for the round is the cumulative score across all games to be played.
-The team with the highest total score wins the round.

-- The winner is the **tournament champion (1st place)**.
-- The loser finishes the tournament in **2nd place**.
+Meanwhile, the team that advanced from the **Losers Finals** must win two two-game series in a row to win the tournament.

 ### 3.3 - Map Pool
 This list is subject to change at any time and does not necessarily represent the exact order the maps will be played.